civol/HDLRuby/README.md

    end
 ```

-That is to say, for a conditional `goto` for `st_1` the code should have been written as follows:
+However, to make the transition conditional, write:

 ```ruby
    state(:st_1) do